mikessut/AviationWx/README.md

 I'd love help making this app better.
 Here's the things I have in mind.

 * Make sure another developer can get up and running (have I included essential files in git?)
-* About tab to steer folks to github
+* About tab to steer folks to github and give instructions
+* Change the long click for query?
+Not intuitive for a new user.
+Maybe an HOWTO note?
 * Radar overlay
 * Be smart about which stations to display.
 (I think this is done with the density=prior)
 * Ability to switch to satellite or terrain google map views
 * Use phone's position to center map.
-(Done -- but first callback from request doesn't seem to work quite right.)
+* Get testing framework up and running.
 * Wind barbs - Could be implemented with features built into aviationweather.gov
 * TAF (DONE)
-* PIREPs - (DONE - but icon could be much better)
+* PIREPs - (DONE - but icons could be much better)